 You never know when you will have an elderly family in your care.
 At that point, you have to make a major decision: You can place him/her in a home where they’ll get the assistance they require or take it on yourself.
 The latter option is preferable for most families because of emotional reasons and the fear of not finding a good facility.

 However, you need to understand that it’s a huge commitment.
 When my mom had cancer (though she wasn’t elderly), it was a constant responsibility to meet her needs.
-Of course, I was willing and loved her dearly, but it didn’t stop it from being overwhelming at times.
-Today, I’m going to discuss some of the things you can do to help elderly family in your care.
+Of course, I was willing and loved her dearly, but it didn’t stop the overwhelm.
+Today, I’m going to discuss some of the things you can do to help an elderly family member that you are responsible for.

 Give Them Your Time

 Old people in pain can often feel like their life has become worthless.
 They might spend time thinking about their past, and that could result in depression.
-The best thing you can do is ensure you make time for their emotional needs as well as the physical.
+The best thing you can do is ensure you make time for their emotional needs as well as their physical.
 Don’t make every conversation about their illness or disability.

 Know Basic First Aid and Life-Saving Techniques

 First, it is imperative that you know basic first aid and have the appropriate supplies on hand.
 Also, contact local training providers and take some CPR classes to ensure you can act fast should something happen.
 Additionally, learning the protocol for emergency stroke care, choking, dehydration, dementia, and bone breaks is a good idea.
 Always have your loved one’s physician’s numbers on hand as well.